Just 10 miles north of Duncan, you'll find Marlow, a charming community full of wild, western history.

 Waltzing into downtown Marlow, visitors immediately get a warm, fuzzy feeling of pure bliss.
 Being far away from the feral forest of concrete reality, you are placed in a panorama of simplicity and slow serenity.
 With charming mom and pop shops, beautiful historic monuments and several recreational attractions to enjoy, Marlow offers its guests a small wonderland of pure southern delight.
 When making a trip to Marlow, be sure to hit up some of the hotspots listed below:

 The restaurants in Marlow serve up a flavorful array of multi-cultural cuisine.
 Guiseppe’s Fine Italian Dining is pretty much like 'Little Italy meets Down South, USA'.
 Located in the historic 1911 State National Bank building, Guiseppe’s offers a rustic, red brick dining atmosphere in an elegant candlelit setting.
 The menu boasts authentic Italian bakes along with classic dishes like Osso Bucco.
-Other items featured on the menu are the specialty pizzas, Italian wines and decadent desserts dishes - sure to leave any sweet tooth floating in a dolce haven.
-Located right around the corner is Mansfields.
-This old school candy shop and diner offers visitors a scenic dining experience atop a colorful patio balcony overlooking the lovely downtown area.
-Other delicious dives are 13 BBQ and Grill or El Campesino Mexican Restaurant for traditional Tex-Mex fans.
+Other items featured on the menu are the specialty pizzas, Italian wines and decadent desserts dishes - sure to leave any sweet tooth floating in a dolce heaven.
+Other delicious options are Big Belly Deli or El Campesino Mexican Restaurant for traditional Tex-Mex fans.

 Strolling down Main Street, shoppers will find several attractive storefronts, antique shops and other specialty boutiques to explore.
-Be sure to stop and shop in Posh Salon and Apparel, a snazzy southern boutique featuring bookoos of colorful clothing, western wear and vintage accessories.
-If you’re shopping for the small fries, Little Boy Blue and Baby Glam & Mama Too are unique kid-centric shops offering the latest for trendy tots as well as handcrafted clothing and accessories.
+Be sure to stop and shop in The Whisper Trading Co., a snazzy southern boutique featuring bookoos of colorful clothing and western wear or Two Scrambled Eggs for the most on-trend clothing, shoes, and accessories .
+If you’re shopping for the small fries, Baby Glam & Mama Too are unique kid-centric shops offering the latest for trendy tots as well as handcrafted clothing and accessories.
 For classic collectors, the Marlow Mercantile is a must with shelves upon shelves of cherished antique items and collectibles.

 Marlow Outlaw Centennial Monument - A historical granite stone that tells the story of the Marlow brothers